-We are always on the look out for cheap family days out and things to do in Staffordshire with kids that don’t cost the earth.
+Entertaining kids can be expensive.
+We are always on the look out for great family days out in Staffordshire and free things to do with kids in Staffordshire, or cheap and don’t cost the earth are even better!.
 There are so many lovely days out in Staffordshire for all of the family to enjoy …. from pottery painting and museums to parks and lakes.
-We are always on the look out for days out for free family days out (or cheap) to inspire us on a weekend or holidays.
-I have put together a few indoor and outdoor activities for kids or family days out in Staffordshire that are free or extremely cheap, including free days out in Stoke-on-Trent.
+Here are some of the BEST free days out in Staffordshire for all the family to enjoy!

 The award winning Brampton Park in Newcastle-under-Lyme is a lovely free kids day out.
 Here you will find a play park, sand pit, pond, sensory garden, and the Brampton museum – also free.

-There is also Cheeky Monkeys indoor soft play and a miniature railway (admission fees apply)
+There is also Cheeky Monkeys indoor soft play and a miniature railway (however admission fees apply)

 Address – 9 Granville Ave, Newcastle-under-Lyme ST5 1JH